 Steve Nison – the legendary trader who changed the stock market

-The everyday things that we see and use in the trading process do not seem surprising at the moment.
-Charts in the form of candles, lines, bars, as well as all the technical indicators down to the trading platform you work through were simply fantastic literally 20-30 years ago.
+The everyday things we see and use in trading don't seem all that surprising today.
+Charts with candlesticks, lines, and bars, as well as all the technical indicators right down to the trading platform you use, were simply science fiction just 20-30 years ago.

 The transformation of an unknown analyst into a global figure